Fix the root cause of No-Call No-Show with help from TeamSense

 Step 4: Reference Company Policies

-Bring in the rule book.
+Reference the company's attendance policy directly in your write-up, clearly stating the attendance expectations and standards that employees are required to follow.
 Highlight the relevant company policy on absenteeism and tardiness, reminding the employee of their responsibility to adhere to these rules.
 If your company has an attendance points policy, reference that as well.

 Step 5: Provide an Opportunity for Improvement